Summer Jam at Watkins Glen

-The Summer Jam at Watkins Glen was a July 1973 rock festival outside Watkins Glen, New York, that featured the Allman Brothers Band, the Grateful Dead and The Band.
-The July 28, 1973, event long held the Guinness Book of World Records entry for "largest audience at a pop festival," with an estimated 600,000 fans in attendance at the Watkins Glen Grand Prix Raceway.
+The Summer Jam at Watkins Glen was a July 1973 rock festival outside Watkins Glen, New York, that featured the Allman Brothers Band, the Grateful Dead and the Band.
+The event for many years held the Guinness Book of World Records entry for "largest audience at a pop festival," with an estimated 600,000 fans in attendance at the Watkins Glen Grand Prix Raceway.
 Approximately 150,000 tickets were purchased in advance, the rest being admitted in what became a "free concert".

 History

 The concert was produced by Shelly Finkel and Jim Koplik, two promoters who had organized a successful Grateful Dead concert at Dillon Stadium, Hartford, Connecticut, in 1972.
 At that show the Grateful Dead were joined on-stage by Dickey Betts, Berry Oakley, and Jai Johanny Johanson, members of the Allman Brothers Band.
 This impromptu jam planted the seeds that would eventually spawn the "Summer Jam" concert in Watkins Glen, New York.

 Similar to the 1969 Woodstock Festival, an enormous traffic jam created chaos for those who attempted to make it to the concert site.
 Long and narrow country roads forced fans to abandon their vehicles and walk 5–8 miles on that hot summer day.
 150,000 tickets were sold for $10 each, but for all the other people it was a free concert.

 Also similar to Woodstock, there were no reports of violence at Watkins Glen.
 However, the day was marred by the death of Willard Smith, 35, a skydiver from Syracuse, New York.
 One of the flares he dived with ignited his body suit, and he was engulfed in flames.
 Smith's body was eventually found in the woods near the concert site.
 There is also the unsolved disappearance of two high school teenagers (Mitchel Weiser and Bonnie Bickwit) from Brooklyn who were hitchhiking to the concert.

 Many historians claimed that the Watkins Glen event was the largest gathering of people in the history of the United States.
 In essence, that meant that on July 28, one out of every 350 people living in America at the time was listening to the sounds of rock at the New York state racetrack.
 Considering that most of those who attended the event hailed from the Northeast, and that the average age of those present was approximately seventeen to twenty-four, close to one out of every three young people from Boston to New York was at the festival.

 Summer Jam was the last concert event to be held at Watkins Glen International until 2011, when the rock band Phish organized and performed at a three-day festival, called Super Ball IX, at the complex.